 Stress management (not avoidance) is a key aspect of our having a healthy, active, happy and productive lifestyle.
-This is because stress is an incredibly important aspect in how we grow and adapt too.
+This is because stress is an incredibly important aspect of how we grow and adapt too.

 We normally have three options when thinking about stress management.

 - Increase our resiliency